Chicago Commitment

 Chicago’s civic landscape is notable for its broad network of philanthropic, corporate, government, and nonprofit organizations, and its rich history of collaboration between these entities to achieve shared goals.
 Civic partnerships build upon the collective assets of these leaders and organizations for greater impact.

 MacArthur is a leader among local foundations, government agencies, research institutions, nonprofit community organizations, and private sector actors that mobilize collective assets to address pressing challenges or pursue timely opportunities.
 We work in close collaboration with our partners to support the projects or help solve the problems that community members want to address and the solutions they endorse.
+These include coordinated responses to the racial disparities of the COVID-19 pandemic and to gun violence in Chicago.

 On occasion, MacArthur may address a timely or unique opportunity, such as ensuring an accurate count throughout Illinois in the decennial census; the establishment of a Chicago Public Library Branch at the Obama Presidential Center; or the acquisition of the historic Ebony and Jet photographic archives.